 When covid finally brought down the curtain on working in person in East Africa for a while, I combined my fulltime NHS role on the medical wards with the provision of remote education for health care professionals in Africa.
 Difficult though life was for everyone with the lockdown rules, my empty evenings were filled with preparing and sharing educational ideas and experiences at home and abroad.
 The rapid adoption of telemedicine using platforms like Zoom and Teams accelerated the ease with which virtual meetings could be held across the world.
 I delivered talks to many East African, Asian, and South American countries during 2020 and 2021, as well as to several domestic organisations and we covered a range of topics from interstitial lung diseases to chronic pain management.
 I was also asked to work with a couple of international global health charities to share knowledge and contacts in East Africa, and to provide medical support for organisations who care for refugees trapped in Immigration and Detention centres, all of which had to be done online.

-A year ago, the situation eased sufficiently for us to resume face to face support for people in East Africa.
+In 2021, the situation eased sufficiently for us to resume face to face support for people in East Africa.
 In addition to completing our NIHR project work in Tanzania, I was invited by a Scottish charity to lead a team to assess the medical needs of people living in poverty in Zambia.
-I took two younger colleagues whom I’d supported during their training and early careers, and we spent a month at a variety of locations around Zambia providing general medical care at our own expense.
+In March 2022, I took two younger friends and colleagues whom I’d supported during their training and early careers, and we spent a month at a variety of locations around Zambia providing general medical care at our own expense.
 The highlight for us was the final week spent camping on a peninsula on the edge of the lake created by flooding the Zambezi River and visiting people on the islands by boat each day.
 Our clinics were held under baobab trees, and we had to navigate past crocodiles and hippos on our daily commute.

-For the first time my family came with me to East Africa this summer when we visited our charities in Kenya and Uganda.
+For the first time my family came with me to East Africa in the summer of 2022 when we visited our charities in Kenya and Uganda.
 We started by spending time with Sister Vicky who asked me to do a clinic at a rural location in Kenya.
 She woke me at 6am and asked me to look out of the window: I saw a long line of colourfully dressed people of all ages already waiting.
 I worked non-stop all day until dark, but the line still stretched on, despite having undertaken 124 consultations.
 I continued working the next day and was able to perform some basic essential procedures with the support of local health care workers who joined me.
 From Nakuru, we moved on to visit the Refugees at Hope House and spent 5 days discussing their future ambitions in detail.
 We visited local schools and planned the structure, timeline and cost involved in building the school they envisaged in South Sudan on the land we had bought in 2019.
-Subsequently, we have been able to ratify our plans for the school and have scheduled the construction to commence in early 2023, with the intention of relocating Hope House to this site a year later once the school is able to receive pupils.
+Subsequently, we have confirmed our plans for the school and construction commenced in early 2023, with the intention of relocating Hope House to this site a year later once the school was able to receive pupils.
+The dream is a now a reality, with almost 180 pupils and 7 teachers including our returning refugees.
 Our intention is to turn the tragedy of forced migration through conflict into triumph by using the education these young people acquired in Kenya to educate their countrymen, while also ensuring they have a sustainable income.

 We then moved across to Uganda and spent time at Kelah House where my family were again instrumental in helping to bridge the age and culture divide.
 We spent several days planning and talking to each of the children individually to understand their hopes for the future.
-Although all have seized their educational opportunity, some of the boys have struggled academically because of prior trauma and exposure to noxious substances.
-These lads want to be apprenticed to mechanics and carpenters which we can facilitate.
-The four brightest boys are keen to continue through secondary school and beyond.
+Although all have seized their educational opportunity, some of the children have struggled academically because of prior trauma and exposure to noxious substances.
+The lads want to be apprenticed to mechanics and carpenters which we have facilitated.
+The brightest children are continuing through secondary school and beyond.
 We discussed their future, and they are keen to explore the opportunity of becoming social workers.
 Given their lived experience of homelessness, they are well placed to work within services designed to break the cycle of deprivation and poverty that produces this.
 Such an approach would also facilitate our ambition to amalgamate Kelah House into Uganda’s Social Service network in the future, thereby securing its place in continuing to support vulnerable children.
 This way we can achieve long term sustainability without long term financial dependency.

 I have undertaken a significant amount of clinical research over the last few years and list below some of my recent publications.
 These papers cross traditional borders, reflecting my broad interests in the overlap between humanitarian and medical support, mental and physical wellbeing, lung and joint disorders.
 In addition to investing significant time into my academic and teaching roles at several UK and African Universities, I spend 6 sessions each week doing NHS work in Cleveland and North Yorkshire to develop clinical services, leading development in pain management and lung disease therapy.
 The income generated from these activities helps to fund our continuing efforts in East Africa.
 I feel very privileged and fulfilled in undertaking these roles.

-Last year (2023) saw the fulfillment of a long-held ambition to walk the Camino to Santiago from Porto.
-We met many inspiring people on the way and our adventure is described and illustrated on this link: https://doi.org/10.32388/WQMBBT.2 This year (2024) has seen the resumption of some high altitude challenges, including walking to the Everest Base Camp in Nepal and tackling the highest mountain in Romania.
+2023 saw the fulfillment of a long-held ambition to walk the Camino to Santiago from Porto.
+We met many inspiring people on the way and our adventure is described and illustrated on this link: https://doi.org/10.32388/WQMBBT.2 2024 has seen the resumption of some high altitude challenges, including walking above the Everest Base Camp in Nepal and tackling the two highest mountains in Romania.
 Life’s too short not to do everything!

 our RECENT PUBLICATIONS on triple themes of africa, mental health and interstital lung disease